Ilias “Tweety” Ennahachi took the ONE Super Series flyweight division by storm in 2019.

 As a child, soccer was Ennahachi’s passion, but it was not too long before he joined a gym – spurred on by a challenge from one of his relatives.

 “I had my first kickboxing lesson at the age of 11.
-My cousin told me that there was another boy of my age who was a good kickboxer and could beat me.
+My cousin told me that there was another boy of my age who was a good kickboxer and could beat me,” the Dutch-Moroccan recalls.

-His father was his main supporter, and one of his training partners, as he sought to make sure his son fulfilled his potential.
+The family patriarch was “Tweety’s” main supporter and one of his training partners, as he sought to make sure his son fulfilled his potential.

 “Martial arts gives me a good feeling.
-The nerves, the respect you receive after the fight and train hard – it brings me to another dimension.
-I feel stronger and stronger,” says the 23-year-old.
+The nerves, and the respect you receive after you fight and train hard – it brings me to another dimension.
+I feel stronger and stronger,” Ennahachi says.

-The respect Ennahachi had for his dad dragged him out of a downward spiral that could have derailed his martial arts career.
+The respect “Tweety” had for his father dragged him out of a downward spiral that could have derailed his martial arts career.

 When he was 16, he started to neglect his training in search of a good time by indulging in vices.

-“I had to choose between friends or fighting because I started to neglect kickboxing to be with my friends and followed the wrong path, coming home late, doing bad things,” he reveals.
+“I had to choose between friends or fighting because I started to neglect kickboxing to be with my friends and followed the wrong path.
+[I started] coming home late and doing bad things,” he reveals.

-When he was 17, his father stepped in to tell him to think of his future and gave him an ultimatum – either take kickboxing seriously and get back in the ring, or quit and waste his years of hard work.
+When he was 17, his father stepped in.
+He told his son to think about his future and then gave him an ultimatum – either take kickboxing seriously or quit and waste his years of hard work.